 The Panel meets face-to-face once a year, and it works and communicates intersessionally primarily through the STRP Workspace, an electronic password-protected space.

 David is an ornithologist with longstanding experience in waterbird conservation.
 He has played a major role in many national and international bodies involved in wetland and waterbird conservation, including the Convention on Migratory Species (CMS), the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA), the EU’s Birds Directive committee, Wetlands International and the International Wader Study Group.
-David has been involved in the UK’s implementation of the Ramsar Convention since the late 1980s.
+David has been involved in the UK’s implementation of the Convention on Wetlands since the late 1980s.
 He has been a member of UK delegations to COPs since 1996 (COP6) and has been an STRP expert since 2003.
 He is the STRP National Focal Point for the UK.

 Reda Fishar (Egypt) - Regional Technical Expert, Africa Region